Developing leading NHS HR policies: Yeovil District Hospital NHS Foundation Trust

 The role of partnership working

-At Yeovil District Hospital NHS Foundation Trust (YDH) they have worked hard on developing a great relationship with trade unions.
+YDH worked hard to develop a great relationship with trade unions.
 This provided the foundation stone for partnership work on the manual.
 Involving trade unions, along with other key stakeholders, from the beginning ensured a collaborative approach, with any conflict during the process avoided.

 Results and benefits